SAVING THE HERMES COPPER BUTTERFLY

 Early California butterfly enthusiast John A. Comstock was enchanted by the Hermes copper butterfly, describing it in 1927 as “a fascinating little sprite.”
 But even as far back as the '20s, it was clear that the insect was endangered by the creeping threat of urbanization.
 Said Comstock: “It will always be a rarity, and may, in fact, some day become extinct, if San Diego continues to expand at its present rate.”
 More recently, devastating wildfires have burned through key Hermes copper habitat, putting an end to the tenuous existence of many remaining populations.
 Soon, as Comstock predicted, the butterfly may no longer “dart about in the sunshine” at all.

 In 1984, the butterfly was dubbed a Category 2 candidate under the Endangered Species Act — a designation once given to species for which listing “might be warranted,” but for which there was supposedly insufficient data to justify a listing proposal.
-In 1996, the Category 2 list was abolished, and even the butterfly’s third-rate listing status was removed.
-In 2003, 19 of the remaining Hermes copper populations were destroyed by fires that burned about 39 percent of the butterfly’s habitat.
-But despite more than 20 years of official knowledge of the butterfly’s imperiled state, it’s received no Endangered Species Act protection.
+In 1996, the Category 2 list was abolished, and even the butterfly's third-rate listing status was removed.
+In 2003, 19 of the remaining Hermes copper populations were destroyed by fires that ripped through the butterfly's habitat.